When to Use

 Document: who receives feedback, how it is logged, who is responsible for responding, within what timeframe, and what escalation pathways exist for serious complaints (including PSEA).
 PSEA referral pathways must be mapped and staff trained before the mechanism goes live.

-Step 5: Analyse and act on feedback
+Step 5: Analyze and act on feedback

-Feedback data must be included in regular programme review processes.
+Feedback data must be included in regular program review processes.
 Recurring feedback about the same issue should trigger a programmatic response.
 An accountability mechanism that collects feedback without acting on it erodes community trust faster than having no mechanism at all.

 Step 6: Report on accountability performance